Installing FileMage Gateway on the Google Cloud Platform

 After the deployment is complete you will be given a randomly generated one-time use password to complete your initial login.

 1. Select a Boot disk type and Boot disk size in GB.
 For most scenarios, you may leave the default minimum.
 File data is never written to disk.
-Significant disk space usage comes only from the audit log.
-On average, each 1 million audit events stored will consume 1gb of disk space.

 gcp